atmcgrath/END-Digital-Collection/_texts/EN-Journey-1774.md

 r
 my dear, " continued he, Sitting down by her.
 0.
 Oh!
-Sir, you are too goodan svvered stie — Then, after a pause, and a deep sigh ~ you do not know, " added she, looking at him in a manner moving beyond expreshon — that I have murdered my brother."
+Sir, you are too goodan svvered stie --Then, after a pause, and a deep sigh ~ you do not know, " added she, looking at him in a manner moving beyond expreshon --that I have murdered my brother."
-Poor, dear, unfortunate child" — answered Mr. Selby — Sobbing aloud ^ he could not suppress his feelings upon the agitating occasion: : Maria stood an unconcerned fpedator; only saying, every now and then — Lord! how you ramble, Fanny!"
+Poor, dear, unfortunate child" --answered Mr. Selby --Sobbing aloud ^ he could not suppress his feelings upon the agitating occasion: : Maria stood an unconcerned fpedator; only saying, every now and then --Lord! how you ramble, Fanny!"
 ♦ •,
 $ 0 * •